 b Calculated using non-exponentiated coefficients and then taking exp() to obtain geometric mean for given x.

 c Calculated using ln(x) and non-exponentiated coefficients in #6 (where x = CRP level values in the first column) and then taking exp()to obtain geometric mean for given ln(x).

+Good.
+A few values were slightly off from the key, but mostly that I imagine is from the precision with which they were estimated.

 7.